RafaelHernandezDeLoa/Operating-Systems-for-Embedded-Apps/README.md

 Seminar #2 description:
 Implement a scheduler (MLFQ (Multi Level Feedback Queue) or Lottery) in C

-^ explain how in our group case we did MLFQ with the round robin method
+Note on my Seminar #2: My group were tasked to implement a MLFQ scheduler with round robin queues

 Seminar #3 descriptions: